Diving petrel: Extant Species

-A fifth species, the Whenua Hou diving-petrel (Pelecanoides whenuahouensis), is sometimes recognised.
-It was first described in 2018 and is found around Codfish, or Whenua Hou Island, New Zealand.
-In the bird list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee the Whenua Hou diving-petrel is treated as a subspecies of the South Georgia diving petrel.
+A fifth species, the Whenua Hou diving petrel (Pelecanoides whenuahouensis), is sometimes recognised.
+It was first described in 2018 and is found around Codfish Island / Whenua Hou, New Zealand.
+In the bird list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee the Whenua Hou diving petrel is treated as a subspecies of the South Georgia diving petrel.

 The evolution and systematics of these birds is not well researched.
 Several populations were described as distinct species and while most of them are only subspecies, some may indeed be distinct.
 The prehistoric fossil record was long limited to very fragmentary remains described as P. cymatotrypetes found in Early Pliocene deposits of Langebaanweg, South Africa; while this bird apparently was close to the common diving petrel, no members of the genus are known from South African waters today.

 In 2007, a humerus piece from New Zealand was described as P. miokuaka.
 This was found in Early/Middle Miocene deposits and just as may be expected, it far more resembles diving petrels than any other known bird, but presents a less apomorphic condition.